 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
-If the State is "Good" in all categories, no further narrative or explanation is necessary.

 Wyoming is green in all safety data elements and does not consider data quality to be a problem at this time.